-She is the founder and past Director of the Occupational and Industrial Orthopaedic Center (OIOC), NYU Langone Medical Center and the Past Program Director of the Program of Ergonomics and Biomechanics, Graduate School of Arts and Science, NYU (1984-2012).
-She has been a panel member of 6 larger taskforces; AHCPR Clinical Practice Guidelines for Acute Low Back Problems in Adults, the Quebec Task Force on Whiplash Associated Disorders (WAD), the Paris Task Force on Exercises, Low Back Pain and the Bone and Joint Decade 2000–2010 Task Force on Neck pain and its Associated Disorders, Development of Minor Injury Treatment Protocol Project, Ontario Government and the Global Spine Care Initiative (GSCI).
+She is the founder and past Director of the Occupational and Industrial Orthopaedic Center (OIOC), NYU Langone Medical Center and the Past Programme Director of the Programme of Ergonomics and Biomechanics, Graduate School of Arts and Science, NYU (19842012).
+She has been a panel member of 6 larger taskforces; AHCPR Clinical Practice Guidelines for Acute Low Back Problems in Adults, the Quebec Task Force on Whiplash Associated Disorders (WAD), the Paris Task Force on Exercises, Low Back Pain and the Bone and Joint Decade 2000–2010 Task Force on Neck Pain and its Associated Disorders, Development of Minor Injury Treatment Protocol Project, Ontario Government and the Global Spine Care Initiative (GSCI).
 Dr. Nordin has won numerous awards such as the Volvo Award, the Grammer European Spine Journal Award and Junior Faculty Nobel Forum Lecture, Nobel Forum, Karolinska Institute, Stockholm, Sweden.
-She has published over 220 peer reviewed scientific articles and the author of several books in biomechanics and musculoskeletal disorders.
+She has published over 230 peer-reviewed scientific articles and the author of several books in biomechanics and musculoskeletal disorders.

-Dr. Nordin is currently working with several projects focusing on evidence-based medicine for spine pain, transfer of knowledge to different cultures and adaptation, and how to develop guidelines into health promoting policies.
+Dr. Nordin is currently working with several projects focusing on evidence-based medicine for spine pain, transfer of knowledge to different countries, cultures and adaptation, and how to develop guidelines for spine disorders into health promoting policies.